 - A steep learning curve.
 The AnyPoint Platform is difficult to use.
-Only a “MuleSoft Engineer” can build ETL/ELT pipelines with it.
+Only a “MuleSoft Engineer” can build ETL/ELT pipelines or "Mule applications" with it.
 To become a MuleSoft Engineer, you need data engineering experience and extensive training through the MuleSoft.U certification program.

 - Expense.
 MuleSoft is loaded with countless features and capabilities, but they come at a cost.
 In fact, the platform is so expensive that small- to medium-sized organizations usually can’t afford it.

 - More than you need.
 If you only need a reliable ETL/ELT solution, MuleSoft’s complex offering of services could be a lot more than you require.

 - Relies on a desktop IDE.
 Due to the COVID-19 Coronavirus pandemic, many ETL developers are sheltering in place and working from home.
 However, MuleSoft’s web-based ETL tools are limited in capability and most developers need to rely on a desktop IDE (Anypoint Studio) to access the platform’s advanced capabilities.
 This lack of work-from-home portability has been challenging for MuleSoft developers during the COVID-19 pandemic.

 At the end of the day, MuleSoft is a powerful platform that large enterprises can use as an all-in-one solution for many different integration and API-related use cases.
 However, before you devote a sizable portion of your budget to this platform, it’s important to identify the needs of your organization and ask whether MuleSoft’s long list of services is required.
 What are the exact integration requirements you need to address, and could you satisfy your needs with a more focused solution that’s a lot more affordable than MuleSoft?